uditalias/create-wpapp/README.md

 # create-wpapp
-## A dead-simple webpack starter project generator
+## Boost your workflow with a simple and configurable webpack project generator

+### Disclaimer
+This is not a replacement for `create-react-app` by any mean!
+It's just a way to startup a webpack project with basic configuration in seconds.

+### Why?
-A new UI framework just came out, a new library, a new tool.. you want to test it but you need to config webpack in order to start.. 😤
+A new UI framework just came out, a new library, a new tool.. you want to test it but you need to config webpack and install lots of stuff in order to start.. 😤

 There's lots of webpack app generators, but this one won't make you cry.

 Like `create-react-app` which is awesome but very opinionated.. have you tried adding something to the `webpack.config.js` file?
 I know.. you must `eject` everything in order to do so.

-What if all I want to do is just write my code!
+What if all I want to do is just to write my code, maybe to add a webpack plugin or a loader so I can run it in my browser.

 - You want `babel` to transform your ES6 code?
 OK!
 - You want TypeScript instead?
 OK!